ng-Classic/ng-classic/aio/content/guide/schematics.md

 It is a set of instructions for transforming a software project by generating or modifying code.
 Schematics are packaged into [collections](guide/glossary#collection) and installed with npm.

-The schematic collection can be a powerful tool for creating, modifying, and maintaining any software project, but is particularly useful for customizing Angular projects to suit the particular needs of your own organization.
+The schematic collection can be a powerful tool for creating, modifying, and maintaining any software project, but is particularly useful for customizing Angular Classicprojects to suit the particular needs of your own organization.
 You might use schematics, for example, to generate commonly-used UI patterns or specific components, using predefined templates or layouts.
 Use schematics to enforce architectural rules and conventions, making your projects consistent and interoperative.

-## Schematics for the Angular CLI
+## Schematics for the Angular ClassicCLI

-Schematics are part of the Angular ecosystem.
+Schematics are part of the Angular Classicecosystem.
-The [Angular CLI](guide/glossary#cli)  uses schematics to apply transforms to a web-app project.
+The [Angular ClassicCLI](guide/glossary#cli)  uses schematics to apply transforms to a web-app project.
 You can modify these schematics, and define new ones to do things like update your code to fix breaking changes in a dependency, for example, or to add a new configuration option or framework to an existing project.

 Schematics that are included in the `@schematics/angular` collection are run by default by the commands `ng generate` and `ng add`.